typescript-eslint/typescript-eslint/packages/experimental-utils/README.md

-# @typescript-eslint/util
+# @typescript-eslint/experimental-utils

-Utilities for working with TypeScript + ESLint together
+(Experimental) Utilities for working with TypeScript + ESLint together.

-Exports:
+## Note

+This package has inherited its version number from the @typescript-eslint project.
+Meaning that even though this package is `1.x.y`, you shouldn't expect 100% stability between minor version bumps. i.e. treat it as a `0.x.y` package.

+Feel free to use it now, and let us know what utilities you need or send us PRs with utilities you build on top of it.

+Once it is stable, it will be renamed to `@typescript-eslint/util` for a `2.0.0` release.

+## Exports

 | Name                        | Description                                                                                    |
 | --------------------------- | ---------------------------------------------------------------------------------------------- |